 - W. PAT WEBER, Lamar ’57

 Served in various capacities with Texas Instruments Incorporated from 1962 until his retirement in April 1998.
 From December 1986 until December 1993, he served as the President of Texas Instruments worldwide semiconductor operations; and from December 1993 until his retirement in April 1998, he served as Vice Chairman for TI.
-He held a number of executive positions in TI’s semiconductor, international, defense, digital systems, consumer, materials and controls businesses.
+He held several executive positions in TI’s semiconductor, international, defense, digital systems, consumer, materials and controls businesses.
 He is a director of Kmart Corporation and Micron Technology, Inc. He has served as a director of Unigraphics Solutions since June 1998.

 - MATTHEW J. HART, Vanderbilt ’71